Credit rating

 • I own nothing! - medium high risk

-• I own nothing and I am on an income over $50,000 - very high risk
+• I own nothing, and I’m on an income of over $100,000 – very high risk

 • My liabilities are more than my assets - declined

-Does Veda Advantage give me a credit rating?
+Does Equifax give me a credit rating?

 What if I have no credit rating?

-People who have never had a credit facility such as a credit card, home loan, car loan or mobile phone contract are “untested” in the eyes of lenders.
-Their attitude is that you have never had a loan before so represent a higher risk.
+People who’ve never had a credit facility such as a credit card, home loan, car loan or mobile phone contract are “untested” in the eyes of lenders.

 Does making payments on time improve my rating?

 Yes!
-If you have many years of experience in borrowing and repaying loans then lenders are more likely to trust you with future commitments.
+If you have many years of experience in borrowing and repaying loans, then lenders are more likely to trust you with future commitments.

-If for example you have a track record of perfect payments on a car loan with Westpac then generally Westpac would give you a higher credit rating than a bank such as ANZ or NAB that you have never had any history with.
-That is because to these other banks you are a stranger!
-Just as you would not lend money to people you do not know, banks are more wary in lending to people that they have no positive dealings with in the past.
+In the past, if you had a track record of perfect payments on a car loan with Westpac then generally Westpac would give you a higher credit rating than a bank such as ANZ or NAB that you’ve never had any history with.

 Will having an open bank account improve my credit rating?

-Yes, if you have a bank account open with a lender then this will give you a credit rating with that lender.
-To get the best possible rating your account must:
+Yes, if you have a bank account open with a lender, then this will give you a credit rating with that lender.
+To get the best possible rating, your account must:

 • Never be overdrawn.

-• Always have a healthy balance (i.e. not running out of money prior to pay day).
+• Always have a healthy balance (i.e. not running out of money prior to payday).

 • Few ATM withdrawals from pubs and clubs.